Hazbin Hotel: Season 2 (2025)

-Production and release
+Production

-Some characters of the pilot had been around for years when Medrano began working with people at School of Visual Arts on what would later become Hazbin Hotel, as the "Misfit Demon Gang" in Medrano's webcomic series ZooPhobia.
+Creator Vivienne Medrano began funding her work on Hazbin Hotel via Patreon in 2014.
+Some characters from the pilot had existed for years when Vivienne Medrano began working with people at School of Visual Arts (SVA) on what would later become Hazbin Hotel, such as the "Misfit Demon Gang" in Medrano's webcomic series ZooPhobia.
 Originally, the pilot was meant to be an adult comedy "with a raunchy, demonic aesthetic".
+It was made by freelance animators and financed by Medrano's Patreon followers.
 It took over six months to write the episode, and over two years to animate it, with teasers released in that ensuing period to garner an audience of fans.
 The series contains various LGBTQ+ characters.
-This includes a gay character named Angel Dust, a bisexual character named Charlie, and an asexual character named Alastor.
+This includes gay Angel Dust, bisexual Charlie, and asexual Alastor.

 The show's pilot episode was released on Medrano's YouTube channel in October 2019, and it gained 54 million views by early February 2021.
-Almost a year later, A24 picked up Hazbin Hotel for the production of a TV series in August 2020.
+In August 2020, A24 picked up Hazbin Hotel for the production of a TV series.

-The overall transition towards a television format was difficult for the production crew, as they had to work within an allotted amount of episodes and runtime in order to tell the overall story for the first season.
-The original plan was to have it consist of 22 episodes, but it was reduced to 8 for financial reasons due to A24 picking up the show without a distributor.
+The overall transition towards a television format was difficult for the production crew, as they had to work within an allotted number of episodes and runtime in order to tell the overall story for the first season.
+The episode count was limited to eight 22-minute-long episodes for financial reasons due to A24 picking up the show without a distributor.
 This led them to struggle with including the plot elements that were in Medrano's vision for the season without going over any of their set limitations, which affected the overall narrative and pacing of the season as a result.
 They were also unsure if the show would be renewed for more seasons during its production, although they still remained committed to telling the best story they could.

 On December 21, 2021, the official Hazbin Hotel Twitter account teased the release of the first season.
-It was later reported that the cast from the pilot was not asked to reprise their roles for the A24 production, though these voice actors showed support for the show despite their removal.
+It was later reported that the cast members from the pilot were not asked to reprise their roles for the A24 production, though these voice actors showed support for the show despite their removal.
 Medrano said that she loves her characters "more than anything" and that they are "in good hands".